Street Naming And Numbering

 To change or add a house name you can submit an online application form, charges apply.
 Please view Scale of fees.

 You should be the property owner or have their permission before you apply.

 New postal address

 To Apply for the provision of postal addresses for new dwellings or commercial premises, please complete online form.

 If you've moved into a new property and your developer / estate agent has provided you with an address that you are being told doesn't exist, contact Royal Mail to ask them to activate it.

 There is a statutory procedure for naming new streets.
 Developers involved in new construction projects may use a marketing name for their own purposes, but this does not necessarily become the official street name.

-The process involves consultation with local Parish Council's and emergency services, and requires the posting of a notice near the site entrance for 21 days, during which time objections will be considered.
+The process involves consultation with local Parish Council's and Royal Mail, during which time objections will be considered.
 It is after this process when the street name becomes official.

 Street naming is a lengthy process, and therefore developers are requested to contact us at the earliest opportunity.